igniterealtime/Smack/documentation/developer/integrationtest.md

 Running your own integration tests
 ----------------------------------

-The framework can be used to run your own tests.
+The framework can be used to run your own tests residing outside of the framework's default package scope.
 Simply set the `testPackages` property to a comma separated list of package names where the framework should look for integration tests.

 Example: